virtual-labs/exp-freq-reuse-cluster-iitkgp/experiment/aim.md

 ## Aim of experiment

-To understand the pathloss prediction formula.
+To understand the cellular frequency reuse concept fulfilling the following objectives:

 ### Objective:

-1. Calculation of received signal strength as a function of distance of separation, antenna height and carrier frequency.
-2. To understand the impact of :-
-- Transmitter Power,
-- Pathloss exponent,
-- Carrier frequency,
-- Receiver antenna height,
-- Transmitter antenna height.
+1. Finding the co-channel cells for a particular cell.
+2. Finding the cell clusters within certain geographic area.